-

 What is the tax rate?

-For example, the gambling tax that is applicable to gambling operators licensed in the Northern Territory is as follows.
+For example, the gambling tax that is applicable to gambling operators licensed in the Northern Territory is as follows:

-- For online gaming – the tax rate is 50% of net profits.
+- For online gaming operators – the tax rate is 50% of net profits.
 There is no cap on the maximum tax payable per financial year.

-– 5% of net profits or commissions; and
+a) 5% of net profits or commissions; and

-– capped at AUD2.9 million per financial year.
+b) is capped at AUD2.9 million per financial year.

 An online wagering operator, irrespective of the jurisdiction in which it is licensed, will also be subject to a point-of-consumption tax.
-This is charged based on net wagering revenue in the following states and territories (subject to certain thresholds being achieved):
+This is charged based on net wagering revenue in the following States and territories (subject to certain thresholds being achieved):

 - South Australia – 15%;